UNDERSTANDING PNEUMONIA - liveagain

 1. Causes of pneumonia

-Causes of pneumonia include bacteria, viruses, and fungi.
-In rare cases, the lungs can become inflamed from inhaling substances such as chemicals or emetics.
-Today, thanks to effective antibiotics, many cases of pneumonia are cured.
-However, the antibiotic resistance of the pathogens causing pneumonia is also becoming stronger, making pneumonia more difficult to treat than before.
+The causes of pneumonia include bacteria, viruses, and fungi.
+In rare cases, the lungs can become inflamed due to inhaling substances such as chemicals or irritants.
+Today, many cases of pneumonia can be effectively treated with antibiotics.
+However, the increasing antibiotic resistance of the pathogens causing pneumonia makes the condition more challenging to treat than in the past.

 1. Symptoms of Pneumonia

-Pneumonia leads to symptoms such as cough, phlegm and difficulty breathing.
-In particular, the color of sputum often turns yellow or cloudy.
-Many cases often have fever and chills.
+Pneumonia leads to symptoms such as cough, sputum, and difficulty breathing.
+Notably, the color of the sputum often changes to yellow or cloudy.
+Many cases also experience fever and chills.
 However, mild cases of pneumonia may not cause any specific symptoms.
-In some cases, non-specific symptoms such as fatigue, headache and diarrhea may occur.
+In some instances, nonspecific symptoms like fatigue, headache, and diarrhea may occur.

 1. Diagnosis of Pneumonia

-Pneumonia can be diagnosed by symptoms, signs, and culture test results.
-However, each person often has different symptoms.
-Bacterial culture can help accurately diagnose the disease, but it is only done in about 50% of pneumonia cases so a chest X-ray is a good method to accurately diagnose the disease.
-In addition, sputum, blood, serology, and pleural fluid culture tests may also be performed.
+Pneumonia can be diagnosed based on symptoms, signs, and culture test results.
+However, each individual may present with different symptoms.
+Bacterial cultures can aid in accurate diagnosis, but they are only performed in about 50% of pneumonia cases, making chest X-rays a good method for accurate diagnosis.
+Additionally, tests on sputum, blood, serology, and pleural fluid cultures may also be conducted.

 1. Treat pneumonia

-In treating pneumonia, injection or oral antibiotics are very important.
-If symptoms are not severe, outpatient treatment may be possible.
-If there are severe symptoms such as difficulty breathing, the patient should be hospitalized to receive treatment.
+In the treatment of pneumonia, administering antibiotics, either via injection or orally, is crucial.
+If symptoms are not severe, outpatient treatment may be sufficient.
+However, if there are severe symptoms such as difficulty breathing, the patient should be hospitalized for treatment.

 Nguyên tắc sử dụng kháng sinh cho trẻ những điều cần biết cha mẹ không nên bỏ qua | Bệnh viện đa khoa Sóc Sơn